-There are many options when it comes to period tracking apps, but I personally use and highly recommend the Flo app.
-It is free and keeps period tracking easy and informative!
-Some other great options I looked into before choosing Flo that you may also want to look into are Glow, Ovia, Kindara, and Clue.
+There are many options when it comes to period tracking apps, but I recommend the Flo app.
+It is free, offers a great mix of simplicity and insight, and keeps period tracking easy and informative!
+Some other great options that you may also want to look into are Glow, Ovia, Kindara, and Clue.
 Apple even offers period tracking via the Health app.
-I ended up going with Flo because, in my opinion, it provided the best mix of simplicity and insight.

 Each app has a different layout, goes into a different level of detail on symptoms, and provides different resources.
 Each person has unique preferences on what they want in a period tracking app, so it is a very personalized decision.
 I encourage you to look at a few different options and choose the best one for you.